StefanYankov/MedicalRecordSystem/README.md

     ```
     The application will be available at `http://localhost:8080`.

+**Note on Local Development:** For information on resetting your local database or handling potential startup timing issues with Keycloak, please see the [Utility Scripts](#utility-scripts) section.

 ## Keycloak Setup Details

 The project uses Keycloak for authentication and authorization.
 The `keycloak/medical-system-realm.json` file contains the full configuration for the `medical-system` realm, including: